RosettaCommons/demos/tutorials/minimization.md

 we immediately see little to no movement in the position of the nine C-terminal CA atoms.

 In some cases, the user may want to prevent the internal geometry of certain residues from moving during minimization, rather than the XYZ coordinates of the atoms.
-To disallow movements in backbone phi/psi angles and/or sidechain chi angles, we can supply the minimizer with a MoveMap that specifies which of these degrees of freedom can be sampled.
+To disallow movements in backbone phi/psi angles and/or sidechain chi angles, we can supply the minimizer with a MoveMap that specifies which of these degrees of freedom are allowed to be sampled.

 ## How-To: Minimization with a MoveMap